metalbear-co/mirrord.dev/content/docs/teams/security/index.md

 ### How do I limit user access to a specific target?

-If the user doesn't have `get` access to the targets, then they won't be able to use target them with mirrord.
+If the user doesn't have `get` access to the targets, then they won't be able to target them with mirrord.
 However, if you want to allow `get` access to targets but disallow using mirrord on them, we recommend creating a new role based on the `mirrord-operator-user` namespaced role above, and adding a `resourceNames` field to the `targets` resource.
 This will limit the user to only using the Operator on the specified targets.
 For example:

 ```yaml
 - apiGroups: